White people are trapped in a history they don’t understand and until they understand it they cannot be released from it.

 What To Expect

-The difficulty the author, Rev. W. Benjamin Boswell, experienced trying to lead his congregation to work for racial justice in their community convinced him that there needs to be a new conversation about race and racism that helps members of White-dominant churches and institutions identify their own racial history and wrestle with what it means to be White.
+The difficulty the author, Rev. Dr. Ben Boswell, experienced trying to lead his congregation to work for racial justice in their community convinced him that there needs to be a new conversation about race and racism that helps members of White-dominant churches and institutions identify their own racial history and wrestle with what it means to be White.
 That conversation developed into Confronting Whiteness, an intentional spiritual journey of anti-racism to aid people racialized as White to identify and dismantle their Whiteness.

 This program consists of nine sessions, each designed to last approximately 90 minutes.
 Preparation for the sessions requires completing assigned readings and viewings and writing a racial autobiography.